 Best Music Production Books

-Best Books For the Studio: The Mixing Engineer’s Handbook
+Best Books For the Studio: The Recording Engineer's Handbook and the Mixing Engineer’s Handbook

 There are a trio of books by Bob Owsinski that will teach you how to start making incredible music from the comfort of your home studio.

 Now, not every musician is interested in learning to record and mix their own recordings.
 But trust me when I say that learning to record, even a little, opened a whole new world to me.